Frequently Asked Questions about Singapore

 3 - Sri Mariamman Temple This temple is a prominent place of worship for the Tamil Hindus in the country.
 The temple was built to honor Goddess Mariamman, a deity of disease and protection.
 The temple served as a center for the registry of Hindu marriages during the colonial era and now stands as a proud representation of rich Hindu culture in Singapore.
 Since 1973, the temple has also been recognized as a national monument.

 4 - Sultan mosque This mosque is one of Singapore’s most impressive places of worship.
 The story behind the building of the mosque’s dome’s base touches the heart.
 The dome’s base is decorated with glass bottle ends, which were donated by the poor Muslims during its construction, so that all Muslims, not just the rich, could contribute.

-A. Singapore tourism will make you experiences a tropical rainforest climate with consistent rainfall throughout the year.
+A. Singapore tourism will make you experience a tropical rainforest climate with consistent rainfall throughout the year.
 The peak season for a Singapore tour package is from June to August when it is the driest.
 It is during this time, the city buzzes with tourists and the hotel prices are up as well.
 Singapore receives most of its rain between November and January.
-If you want to skip the crowd and get make the best of the lower prices, then try visiting Singapore between February and April.
+If you want to skip the crowd and get make the best of the lower prices, then try booking a Singapore tour between February and April.